Henri Abraham: Scientific work

 As a student at the ENS, Henri Abraham was fascinated by the pioneering experiments of Heinrich Hertz in 1888 on radio waves which confirmed the predictions of Maxwell's equations, established in 1864.
 His entire scientific career was devoted to developing applications of electromagnetic theory.
 In his thesis, he created a new measure of the relationship between units of electric charge used at that time in the electrostatic and the electromagnetic CGS systems of units.
 The ratio of these units was equal to the speed of wave propagation c, according to Maxwell.
 His work inferred a value of this speed with an uncertainty of 1/2000 that of experiments performed by the best physicists of the time.

 In 1899–1900, he measured very short time constants of the Kerr effect, a few billionths of a second, or about the time it takes light to travel one meter.
 Between 1911 and 1914, he made the first measurements of the actual speed of electromagnetic wave propagation, measuring the propagation times between remote stations (in collaboration with Alexandre Dufour and G. Ferrie).
 Mobilized in 1914 in the Department of Military Telegraphy, under the direction of Commander Ferrie, in collaboration with Eugene Bloch he developed the first French triode amplifying vacuum tube for radio reception.
 He and Bloch also invented the astable multivibrator.
-The harmonics produced by this device provided the first accurate technique for measuring radio frequencies, which was employed in 1916 in the French and English armies, and in the U.S. Army after 1917.
+The harmonics produced by this device provided the first accurate technique for measuring radio frequencies, which was employed in 1916 in the French and British armies, and in the U.S. Army after 1917.

 After the war, Abraham helped his former pupil Alexandre Dufour achieve the first devices foreshadowing our modern CRT oscilloscopes, and to record the oscillations of high frequency radio waves.
 He also directed the thesis of Peter Fleury (1921).